2021 – Present

-This is David’s fifth year as Musical Director of the Oxford Millennium Orchestra, having previously been principal oboe, second oboe, third oboe, and sometime percussionist in the orchestra.
-OMO brings David’s conducting tally of Oxford ensembles to eight having had successes in the conducting competitions of the University Wind Orchestra twice and the Oxford University Philharmonia, and he was the founding conductor of the Univ.
+David served as Musical Director of the Oxford Millennium Orchestra for 8 years, 24 terms and 42 concerts.
+Before that he had been principal oboe, second oboe, third oboe, and sometime percussionist in the orchestra.
+OMO brought David’s conducting tally of Oxford ensembles to eight having had successes in the conducting competitions of the University Wind Orchestra twice and the Oxford University Philharmonia, and he was the founding conductor of the Univ.
 Wind Dectet, and the Graduate Philharmonia of Oxford (G.Phil.
 Oxon.).

-David has been in Oxford since 2004 when he arrived to read Engineering Science as an undergraduate and Tenor Choral Scholar at University College; subsequently he was offered a place to continue his studies to work for a D.Phil. in Biomedical Engineering.
-Still not bored of Oxford, Dave now works as a Post-Doctoral Research Assistant in the Dept. of Physiology, and so OMO will have to put up with him for a little longer.
+David arrived to read Engineering Science as an undergraduate and Tenor Choral Scholar at University College in 2004; subsequently he was offered a place to continue his studies to work for a D.Phil. in Biomedical Engineering.
+Still not bored of Oxford, Dave moved to work as a Post-Doctoral Research Assistant in the Dept. of Physiology.
+During these years he also held College Lecturererships in Engineering Science for New and Keble Colleges.

-OMO’s traditions have continued with David in charge, with performances always in the Sheldonian Theatre, regular use of the Oxford musical talent for concerto soloists, and summer tours to Europe.
-David has also inherited the van-driving duties seemingly assigned to Musical Director despite OMO travelling to its furthest ever destination in July 2011, to Porto, followed by Budapest in 2012, Bilbao in 2013, and then Prague in 2014.
+OMO’s traditions continued with David in charge, with performances always in the Sheldonian Theatre, regular use of the Oxford musical talent for concerto soloists, and summer tours to Europe.
+David also inherited the van-driving duties seemingly assigned to Musical Director despite OMO travelling to its furthest ever destinations in July 2011, to Porto, and to Budapest in 2012.

 2005 – 2010